kacikgoez/ProcessDiscovery/README.md

 <!-- TOC -->

 ## Introduction: Analyzing and Visualizing the Organ Donation Process
-This is a web-based dashboard for a M.Sc. student project at RWTH university.
-It is a dashboard written in VueJS and Flask that shows KPIs for Organ Donation Process.
+This is a web-based dashboard for an M.Sc. student project at RWTH university.
+It is a dashboard written in Vue.js and Flask that shows KPIs for Organ Donation Process.
 The dataset **"Organ Retrieval and Collection of Health Information for Donation" (ORCHID, Adam.
-H et. al.)** is supplied by PhysioNet and accessible on https://physionet.org/content/orchid/1.0.0/.
+H et al.)** is supplied by PhysioNet and accessible on https://physionet.org/content/orchid/1.0.0/.

 ### Background
 Organ donation is a life-saving procedure that involves the removal of organs from a deceased or living donor and their transplantation into a recipient.
 For patients with end-stage organ failure, organ transplantation is often the only treatment option.
 However, the demand for organs far exceeds the supply.
 Prior research has focused on designing better allocation policies to distribute organs to patients on the waiting list.
-Yet, the organ shortage remains a significant problem, with over 100,000 patients on the waiting list in the United States alone.
+Yet the organ shortage remains a significant problem, with over 100,000 patients on the waiting list in the United States alone.
 To address this problem, researchers have recently started to examine the process by which organs are procured from deceased donors.
 Currently, the organ donation process is complex and involves many stakeholders, including hospitals, organ procurement organizations (OPOs), and transplant centers.
 The process is also highly variable, with significant differences in the number of organs procured across OPOs.